What is a Kudos?

 How will I know if someone leaves a Kudos on one of my works?

-Kudos notifications by both registered and guest users are sent to the creator of a work if this option has been enabled via ‘My Preferences’ on their user page.
+Email notifications of kudos by both registered and guest users are sent to the creator of a work if this option has been enabled via ‘My Preferences’ on their user page.
 Registered users sending kudos are identified by their user name; unregistered or un-signed in users cannot be identified by the Archive and are labeled as simply 'guest'.
 If a user is not receiving these notifications despite having the preference enabled, it is possible they are inadvertently being caught in their spam filter.

 Can I hide or delete Kudos I have sent or received?